-Public transportation, while many view it as not entirely comfortable as compared to the use of a personal car, it’s one of the most amazing ways to travel and enjoy your journey.
+While many view it as not entirely comfortable as compared to the use of a personal car, public transport is one of the most amazing ways to travel and enjoy your journey.

 According to Wikipedia,